 Interesting mountain goat behavior observed by colleague Kevin White near Haines, AK.
 They've dug some nice beds in deep snow presumably to provide protection from strong winds during a recent big winter storm.
 A collared male and nanny/kid pair

 Dear person who graciously gave an unsolicited donation to Oregon State University Foundation for our lab.
 You're the only person ever to do this, and we're so appreciative.
 If you're out there, please contact us.
+We'd like to send you a thank you card and tell you about our work

 Here is some footage of the first camera trapping evidence of wolverines in the Wallowas (NE Oregon).
 As far as I know, only this male, named "Stormy", has been detected repeatedly.
 USFWS thinks there are only about 300 wolverines in the contiguous US /4